LdDl/gocv-blob/README.md

 global_blobs = blob.NewBlobiesDefaults()

 // 2.
 Define new blob objects
-new_blob1 = blob.NewBlobie(image.Rectangle, how many points to store in track, class ID of object , class name of object) new_blob2 = blob.NewBlobie(image.Rectangle, how many points to store in track, class ID of object , class name of object)
+new_blob1 = blob.NewSimpleBlobie(image.Rectangle, how many points to store in track, class ID of object , class name of object) new_blob2 = blob.NewSimpleBlobie(image.Rectangle, how many points to store in track, class ID of object , class name of object)

 // 3.
-Append data to temporary set of blobs tmp_blobs = []*blob.Blobie{}
+Append data to temporary set of blobs tmp_blobs = []*blob.SimpleBlobie{}
 tmp_blobs = append(tmp_blobs, new_blob1)
 tmp_blobs = append(tmp_blobs, new_blob2)